GENESISHASH/nft-dao/readme.md

   - initially gov wallet needs to approve liquidations of any position
     - admin web3 interface allows for execution liquidations manually
       - interface will show any position flagged for liquidation, age and healthscore
-      - allow option to run liquidat() on it in a single click
+      - allow option to run liquidate() on it in a single click
   - total vault debt on liquidation is recalculated upon each successful liquidation
     - burn outstanding pusd value of position (-vault.total_debt)
     - minus updated punk type value as defined by chainlink (-vault.total_debt)